sky6377/GIS3005/README.md

 # GIS3005
-Repository to store code from GIS3005 class
+Repository to store code from GIS3005 class.

 This is a Python-based repo.